-Teams received their bonus pools for the 2018-19 international signing period, which opens on July 2.
+Teams have learned how much international bonus pool space they will have for the upcoming 2019-20 signing period, which opens on July 2.

 Tampa Bay Rays

 New York Mets

 Toronto Blue Jays

 Los Angeles Dodgers

 There are 12 teams that will each have $5,398,300 in their pool.
 Clubs that get a "Competitive Balance Pick" in Round A of the draft get an extra $541,500 each in their pool, while the clubs that get a "Competitive Balance Pick" in Round B get an extra $1,082,900 in their pool.
 So the teams Major League Baseball classifies as smaller market or smaller revenue clubs get some extra bonus pool space.

 The Dodgers and Phillies had their pools reduced by $500,000 each for signing A.J.
 Pollock and Bryce Harper as free agents who received a qualifying offer.
 The Nationals signed Patrick Corbin as a qualifying offer free agent and, since they exceeded the luxury tax last season, they lost $1 million from their pool.

 Dallas Keuchel and Craig Kimbrel are both still free agents who received qualifying offers, so the final numbers for each team's bonus pool still change before July 2.